Italian president puts nation on path to fresh elections

 However, Salvini later dismissed Di Maio’s call.
 “We need to keep cool.
 Some things cannot be done in the throes of anger...
 I don’t want to talk about impeachment,” he told Radio Capital.

-Reporting by Crispian Balmer, Massmiliano Di Giorgio and Steve Scherer; Additional reporting by Giuseppe Fonte, Massimiliano di Giorgio, Giselda Vagnoni, Stefano Bernabei, Stephen Jewkes, Valentina Za and Giulia Segreti; Editing by Alison Williams and David Stamp
+Reporting by Crispian Balmer, Massmiliano Di Giorgio and Steve Scherer; Additional reporting by Giuseppe Fonte, Massimiliano di Giorgio, Giselda Vagnoni, Stefano Bernabei, Stephen Jewkes, Valentina Za and Giulia Segreti; Editing by Mark Bendeich, Alison Williams and David Stamp